Capital township of Guadeloupe Archipelago

 The west coast of Basse-Terre Island called Leeward Coast has drier climate and vegetation.
 However, you can still discover beautiful beaches adorned with gold, white, brown and black powdery sand.

 With its waterfalls, basins, parks, and lush vegetation, Basse-Terre Island is a place of outstanding natural beauty.

-Here are some unforgettable places not to be missed when visiting the Island:
+Here are some unforgettable places that are worth a visit when going to the Island:

-- The amazing waterfalls Les chutes du Carbet located in Capesterre-Belle-Eau
+- The amazing waterfalls Carbet Falls located in Capesterre-Belle-Eau

 - Les roches gravées which is an archeological park in Trois-Rivières

 - Dolé hot and therapeutic springs in Gourbeyre